Timeline

 Before diving into design, I wanted to make sure I was creating a solution that truly met user needs, addressed common wardrobe struggles, and offered a meaningful improvement over existing virtual closet apps.

-Most respondents are open to AI suggestions, but there are some hesitations around privacy, transparency and accuracy.
-Hence, clear communication on the workings of the AI and how it handles data is crucial for building trust.
+Most respondents are open to AI suggestions, but 2/5 showed some hesitations towards AI, especially around privacy, transparency and accuracy.

 Ideate